 From your Shopify or Etsy product listings, it’s easy to integrate your Facebook Shop.
 Then, use the new listings to make posts that you can share with your network.
 You can also start creating shoppable posts on both Instagram and Pinterest.

 This is a great way to find interested customers where they spend most of their time.
-Plus, it reduces the steps needed to make a sale, helps you collect data, and builds your online presence.
+Plus, it reduces the steps needed to make a sale, helps you collect data, and builds your online presence — components that can drive your dropshipping success.

 Frequently Asked Questions (FAQ)